Prize indemnity insurance

 Prize indemnity insurance is indemnification insurance for a promotion in which the participants are offered the chance to win prizes.
 Instead of keeping cash reserves to cover large prizes, the promoter pays a premium to an insurance company, which then reimburses the insured should a prize be given away.
+This arrangement enables promoters to offer high-value prizes without tying up large capital by transferring the payout risk to specialized insurers.

 Hole-in-one insurance

 One of the earliest and most common forms of prize indemnity insurance is hole-in-one insurance.
 Hole-in-one insurance, often purchased by a golf tournament host or sponsor, reimburses tournament organizers for the cost of awarding a hole-in-one prize in the event a tournament participant successfully hits a hole-in-one during the tournament.
+Such policies typically outline strict verification rules, coverage limits, and player eligibility criteria to minimize fraudulent claims and ensure fairness.

 According to the newspaper USA Today, the odds of an amateur golfer hitting a hole in one on an arbitrary par 3 hole are about 1 in 12,500.
 These low odds allow golf tournaments to offer expensive prizes to golfers able to hit a hole-in-one during tournament play.
 In order to be able to afford such expensive prizes, tournament hosts can purchase prize indemnity coverage to protect themselves from having to pay for the prize from their own funds.

 Companies that provide hole-in-one insurance may provide signs or other accessories to help the tournament host promote the hole-in-one prize.
 The insurance contract between the golf tournament and insurance company will detail rules such as: which holes on the course the prize will be insured on, how to verify the hole-in-one was achieved legitimately, and what to do if a contestant hits a hole-in-one on a hole other than the insured hole.
 Variables that affect the cost of the hole-in-one insurance include: the number of participants in the tournament, the skill of the participants (amateur vs. professional golfers), the length of the insured hole, and the value of the prize being offered.

-Motor racing

-Prize indemnity is also used in motor sport to help offset the high costs of running a team.
-The highest recorded payout for such a policy was $250,000 during the 1992 Interserie.